 There is a ready market for Avino copper, silver, and gold flotation concentrates.
-The concentrates are currently being sold on an exclusive basis to Samsung C&T UK Ltd until December 2024.
+The concentrates are currently being sold mainly to Samsung C&T UK Ltd until December 2024, however sometimes other trading firms are utilized.
 The concentrate sale agreement was extended in November 2018 from the original contract announced on July 9, 2015.
 The terms and conditions of these contracts are based on industry norms, and the terms have been used to establish the revenues from various mining operations, including the previous operation at the San Gonzalo Mine, which has now stopped operation.